 We have been in discussions with a health body who is interested in supporting fitness experts, they are seeking to provide registration and insurance, potentially at cost cheaper than your insurance alone.
 Ongoing education is not required because the reality is the level of competition in the fitness industry the business savvy PTs will by their own volution take on continuing education that addresses their needs and those of their clients.

-While we have the popular Lifestyle Food and Wellness Coaching qualification, we are also launching industry accredited programs that will provide PTs with qualifications to offer an even broader range of nutrition support for clients, including:
+While we have the popular Nutrition & Health Coaching qualification, we are also launching industry accredited programs that will provide PTs with qualifications to offer an even broader range of nutrition support for clients, including:

 Full membership at 50% off